 If you have decided co-op or condo living is for you, New York City, with its plethora, is an excellent choice.
-However, you need to find out how much you will enjoy living in a particular building.
+However, it would help if you found out how much you will enjoy living in a particular building.
 Co-op boards are notoriously strict, but condo associations also have their own house rules.
 Before submitting an offer, it is critical to ask building management the questions we highlight below.

 Is the building’s balance sheet strong?Is the building’s balance sheet strong?